Helsinki-NLP/mammoth/helper/bin/create/README.md

 # On LUMI: 7 CPUs per GPU → 4 GPUs use 28 CPUs; the other 4 GPUs can still be scheduled.
 # If you want to own the node, export JOB_EXCLUSIVE=1 (or JOB_CPU_SPLIT_POLICY=used) and take more.
 ```

+## Data Importing Scripts

+There are scripts that will bring selected input data files to your job directory (via symblinks).
+Currently, they are rudimentary and will be generalized later.

+...